jpcunhadias/EDA_state_spedings/README.md

 ## Roadmap

-- Adicionar mais testes unitários
+- To add more unit tests

-- Organizar as funções da my_library.py para estarem em classes
+- To separate my_library.py functions in classes

-- Fazer análises mais completas utilizando bibliotecas nativas
+- Do more analysis in libraries such as seaborn and matplotlib

 Project Organization
 ------------